desihub/qlf/README.md

     NOTE: the log file for the QLF execution is specified at `qlf.cfg`, you can follow the progress of data processing from there, or monitor the processes running wih `ps ux` or use the Monitor interface in the Quick Look web application.
 The Quick Look web application runs at `http://localhost:8000`

-    NOTE: Make sure you don't have old QLF processes running when you start the QLF application.
+    NOTE: Make sure you don't have old QLF processes running when you start the QLF application, process management will improve in the next versions.